Last Updated on 19 Jan 2021 by Ginny Vail

-Why would you choose to take a hike when you’re in such a vibrant city with so many other things to do and see?
-There are several reasons: the Golden Gate Promenade has beautiful views, fresh air, sunshine, beaches, picnic areas, and exercise opportunities.
-On a clear day, there are gorgeous views in every direction: the Golden Gate Bridge, San Francisco Bay, Crissy Field Marsh, and the San Francisco skyline.
+The Golden Gate Promenade is a great walk along the San Francisco Bay waterfront.
+It has beautiful views, beaches, picnic areas, fresh air, sunshine, and exercise opportunities.
+On a clear day, there are gorgeous views in every direction, including the Golden Gate Bridge, San Francisco Bay, Crissy Field Marsh, and the San Francisco city skyline.

 Disclaimer: Some of our articles may contain affiliate links; when you click on these links you’ll have the option to purchase or register for a service at no extra cost to you, but doing so helps us run this blog.
 That’s awesome!